skarbat/qt5-picute/README.md

 Recommend to run it inside a screen session as this will take quite a long time.

+The native build (development) will take about 8 hours on a 4 CPU dual core system.

+On completion you can run `./debian-pkgs.py` on the host, to obtain 2 Debian packages, runtime and development.

 ### what next?

 Burn the image to an SD card and boot it on a RaspberryPI.
 QT5 will be available at `/usr/local/picute/v.5.4.1`